Deleted photos keep coming back!

 Step 1.
 Download and install the CBackup to the desktop, register for a CBackup account, and log in.

 You don't need to worry about Google Drive freezing or keeping crashing and other issues that will affect your use.
 The problem of switching to CBackup can be solved immediately.
-Besides, if you need to back up more files but Google Drive does not have enough storage, CBackup also provides a more cost-effective and larger backup space.
+Besides, if you need to back up more files but Google Drive does not have enough storage, CBackup also provides a more cost-effective and larger backup space as reasonable price.
 You can back up data to CBackup Cloud, with 10GB of free space per account, you can back up more data.
 Why not try it now?

 If you meet the “Google Drive deleted files keep coming back” issue on Android, iPhone, or PC, you can try the above 4 methods to fix it.
 If your Google Drive issue is really hard to solve, switch to another service to back up your data, and CBackup is a great choice for users with large amounts of data, which can protect your data professionally in the cloud and provide larger backup space, affordable and secure.